 When the weather warms up, who doesn’t love a delicious barbecue?
 But if you want to serve perfectly cooked steaks, burgers, and hot dogs to your family and friends, you need a good grill to get the job done.
 Char-Broil grills are some of the most popular on the market for good reason: they deliver consistent, reliable performance to help you look like a grill master every time you pick up the tongs.

 Once you start looking at Char-Broil grills, though, it’s easy to get overwhelmed.
 The brand offers so many different types and models of grills that choosing the right one can seem like mission impossible.
 You have to decide on the right size, fuel, materials, and other features to make sure you get the ideal grill for your yard.

-If you’re in the market for a new Char-Broil Grill, check out our top recommendations in the matrix above.
-If you need more information about Char-Broil grill options, our shopping guide has plenty of good advice.
+If you’re in the market for a new Char-Broil Grill, check out our top recommendations.
+If you need more information about Char-Broil grill options, our shopping guide has plenty of good advice, so keep reading.